 But does it still make you happy?
 Or are you just keeping it because you feel bad?

 Remember, garments are meant to be used.
-So, if you’re not using it, you better give it to someone who will benefit from it.
+If you’re not using it, you better give it to someone who will benefit from it.

 Is it an essential piece?